 The Draft Scoping Report and/or its Summary have been distributed to everyone that requested a copy in response to a letter in September 2007 announcing the availability of the reports for comment.
-Copies of the full report have also been made available at strategic public places in the project area (see page v and vi).
+Copies of the full report have also been made available at strategic public places in the project area (see page iii).